-Sudden infant death syndrome (SIDS) is the unexpected, sudden death of an infant under the age of 1 with no known cause.
-Most SIDS deaths occur when an infant is between the age of 1–4 months.
+Sudden infant death syndrome (SIDS) is the unexpected, sudden death of an infant under the age of 1 year with no known cause.
+The highest risk of SIDS death is between 1–4 months of age.

 The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) states that SIDS is the leading cause of death for infants between 1 and 12 months old.
 They also note that SIDS causes around half of sudden infant deaths in the United States each year.